hashicorp/vagrant/website/docs/source/v2/virtualbox/boxes.html.md

 ```

 In addition to the files from exporting a VirtualBox VM, there is
-a "metadata.json" file used by Vagrant itself.
+the "metadata.json" file used by Vagrant itself.

 Also, there is a "Vagrantfile."
 This contains some configuration to
 properly set the MAC address of the NAT network device, since VirtualBox